 More on that later, let’s start!

 1. The AITA code for Yogyakarta airport is JOG.
 The Jogja airport is located in the eastern part of the town and approximately 6 km away from the city center.
-I think this is the official site of the airport, but too bad most of this information is only available in Bahasa Indonesia.
+I think this is the official site of the airport.
 It is quite ok to check departure and arrival information though.

 2. Yogyakarta airport is one of the best airports for transfer that I’ve experienced in Indonesia.
 Yes!
 No hassle at all.
 You’ll get a bunch of middle aged guys that try to offer you airport transfer services, but they are (mostly) just so polite.
 No pushing, no nagging, no hassle.
 If you say “no”, they’ll understand.